This is a quick guide to the high-level concepts you’ll encounter frequently when building LLM applications.

 Embeddings LLMs generate numerical representations of data called

 embeddings.
-When filtering your data for relevance, LlamaIndex will convert queries into embeddings, and your vector store will find data which is numerically similar to the embedding of your query.
+When filtering your data for relevance, LlamaIndex will convert queries into embeddings, and your vector store will find data that is numerically similar to the embedding of your query.

 Retrievers: A retriever defines how to efficiently retrieve relevant context from an index when given a query.
 Your retrieval strategy is key to the relevancy of the data retrieved and the efficiency with which it’s done.